Carleton, Penrith: Amenities

-To the west of Carleton Road is Winters Park where Penrith Rugby Union Football Club has its ground.
+To the south-west of Carleton Road is Winters Park where Penrith Rugby Union Football Club has its ground.
+The Club's large car park is a legacy of World War II, being originally constructed as concrete standing for tanks involved in the Canal Defence Light project.

-There is a veterinary surgery located at the junction of Carleton Hill Road and the A686.
+The veterinary surgery, formerly located at the junction of Carleton Hill Road and the A686, moved to Clydesdale House, Carleton Hill Road, in 2026.

 A children's play area is situated at Beckside on High Carleton.

 Local Government

-Most of Carleton lies within the Penrith Carleton wards of Eden District Council and Penrith Town Council with Parklands being within Penrith East Ward and Carleton Hall in Penrith Pategill Ward.
-The whole suburb forms part of the Cumbria County Council division of Penrith East.
-Historically Carleton has been one of the constablewicks or wards of the ancient parish of Penrith.
+Most of Carleton lies within the Penrith South ward of Westmorland and Furness Council and in the Penrith Carleton ward of Penrith Town Council.

+The whole suburb was formerly part of the Cumbria County Council division of Penrith East, before re-organisation in 2023.

+Historically, Carleton has been one of the constablewicks or wards of the ancient parish of Penrith.

 Transport

 Carleton Village is on the A686 road and is close to the Kemplay Bank roundabout where the A686 meets the A66 and the A6.

-Carleton Road which was formerly the A66 and briefly numbered as a spur of the A686 is the main link road to the centre of Penrith.
+Carleton Road, which was formerly the A66 and was briefly numbered as a spur of the A686, is the main link road to the centre of Penrith.

-The Penrith Town Service 646 bus service serves both High Carleton and the Carleton Hall area hourly from Monday to Saturday from morning to mid afternoon.
+The Penrith Town Service (bus route 646) serves both the High Carleton and the Carleton Hall areas hourly from Monday to Saturday from morning to mid afternoon.

-The nearest railway station is Penrith North Lakes over a mile away.
+The nearest railway station is Penrith North Lakes, over a mile away.